Want Better Pool Chemical Packaging? Consider These 4 Things.

 With many consumers focused on the use of plastics, reducing the amount used in your packaging shows consumers you’re prioritizing sustainability (and their needs).
 Flexible packaging offers a format that requires fewer resources and provides additional sustainability benefits.

-Compared to rigid containers, flexible packaging requires less plastic, water, and fossil fuels.
+Compared to rigid containers, flexible packaging requires less plastic, water, and fossil fuels, meaning it's more sustainable.
 The FPA shares that a rigid pail for cat litter packaging—comparable in size and thickness to pool chemical packaging—consumes +1,429% more fossil fuel than the equivalent flexible package.
 The lightweight nature of flexible packaging also means fewer carbon emissions, increasing its overall sustainability.

 That means you can show consumers you’re not only reducing plastic, but also working to reduce energy consumption and your carbon footprint.